Born to be an artist, Susan has, in recent years, become known for her

 more independent, Susan went back to college and took a watercolor class.

-She was inspired by the instructor as well as the other students who ranged in
+She was inspired by the instructor as well as the other students who ranged

-digital camera at the same time.
+and digital camera at the same time.
 Through studying the work of artists she

 admired, she discovered that, like many of them, she enjoyed painting in the